jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 \mbox{KL}(y~||~\hat{y}) = \sum_i y_i \log \frac{1}{\hat{y}_i} - \sum_i y_i \log \frac{1}{y_i} = \sum_i y_i \log \frac{y_i}{\hat{y}_i}
 $$

-KL divergence is simply cross entropy - entropy: the extra bits needed to encode the information.
-In machine learning, KL Divergence estimates the difference between 2 distributions.
-Since $$y$$ is the true labels, which do not change, we can treat it as a constant.
-Therefore finding a model to minimize KL divergence (the difference between probability distribution (1, 0, 0) & (0.88, 0.08, 0.04)) is the same as minimize the cross entropy.
+KL divergence is simply cross entropy - entropy: the extra bits need to encode the information.
+In machine learning, KL Divergenence estimates the difference between 2 distributions.
+Since $$ y $$ is the true labels which does not change, we can treat it as a constant.
+Therefore finding a model to minimze KL divergence (the difference between probability distribution (1, 0, 0) & (0.88, 0.08, 0.04)) is the same as minimze the cross entropy.
 We, therefore, compute cross entropy most of the time.

 > Use cross entropy to optimize a model.